abellusc/funkythreads/README.md

 4. Worker thread has no shared memory with the main thread.
 This effectively means that you cannot `require` something in the main thread and import it into the worker thread.
 This library is intended for pure functions without external dependencies.

-5. You cannot pass functions across the `MessagePort` (from main to worker or worker to main).
-Functionality for passing more functions other than the run function will be added in a future release.
-For now, this is a very basic library.

 ## Contributing
 If you would like to contribute to this project, feel free to do so on Github by:
 1. Creating a fork;